FATHERS HAVE LEGAL RIGHTS

 When an unmarried couple has a child in Texas, paternity must be established before other legal rights over the child can be exercised by the father.
 Any dispute involving the interests of the child, including child support, child custody and child visitation will depend on establishing the father’s paternity.
 This is true for both a man attempting to prove paternity and a man attempting to challenge an alleged paternity.
 Proving the true paternity of a child is extremely important, both emotionally and legally.
 If you are in Texas and are having a dispute over paternity, an experienced paternity lawyer can assist you.
 Jeff Anderson has over 24 years of experience handling complex family cases and has helped hundreds of parents with paternity issues.

 Texas Describes Potential Fathers in Different Ways for Paternity Suits

 When paternity is not completely clear there are four different categories that a man, and potential father, could fall in.
 It is legally important to determine which category is relevant because it may shift which party has the burden of proof.
 Burden of proof is important because whoever has it is has to prove their points, not the other way around.
-That’s why it is important to retain legal counsel from a paternity attorney with a history of handling cases like this.
-The four ways Texas might categorize you in a paternity case are:
+That’s why it is important to retain legal counsel from a paternity attorney experienced with father’s rights cases.

 Uncertain paternity is important to resolve for all parties involved.
 Jeff Anderson is an experienced paternity lawyer who understands the legal issues surrounding paternity in any circumstance.
 If you have any questions about paternity in Texas or family law in general, contact Jeff Anderson today.
 He will sit down with you and listen to your story and see what he can do to help you with paternity in your case.